-Note that the equilibrium outcome has a complex dependency on a wide range of parameters.
-Thus, the structure, the existence and the uniqueness of the equilibrium is not apriori clear.
-One can expect different equilibrium outcomes in which either (i) the CP offers her content only with a free (best effort) quality, or (ii) the CP offers her content with free quality on the neutral and with premium quality on the non-neutral ISP, or (iii) the CP offers with a premium quality only on the non-neutral ISP.
-Moreover, different equilibrium Internet access fees and side payments can be selected by the ISPs whose value directly affects the welfare of EUs.
-For example, the non-neutral ISP can select a small Internet access fee to increase the number of her EUs and generates most of her revenue through the side-payment she charges the CP.
-In this case, because of competition, the neutral ISP should decrease her Internet access fee.
+Note that the SPNE has a complex dependency on a wide range of parameters.
+Thus, the structure, the existence and the uniqueness of the SPNE is not apriori clear.
+One can expect different SPNEs in which either the CP offers her content (i) only with a free (best effort) quality, or (ii) with free quality on the neutral and with premium quality on the non-neutral ISP, or (iii) with a premium quality only on the non-neutral ISP.
+Moreover, the ISPs can select different SPNE Internet access fees and side-payments whose value directly affect the welfare of EUs.
+For example, the non-neutral ISP can select a low Internet access fee to increase the number of her EUs and generate most of her revenue through the side-payment she charges the CP.
+Competition would now force the neutral ISP to decrease her Internet access fee.
 Thus, the welfare of EUs would be high.
-Or, the non-neutral ISP may select a small side-payment (possibly negative) to make sure that the CP offers with a premium quality, and generate her revenue by increasing Internet access fees for EUs, which enables the neutral ISP to increase her price for EUs.
-Thus, this scenario yields a small welfare for EUs.
-Note that equilibrium outcomes determine the division of EUs between ISPs, and some divisions maybe more desirable for the CP.
-Thus, the CP can have an active role in choosing the desirable equilibrium outcome (as well as the division of EUs with ISPs) by controlling the quality of her content on each ISP appropriately.
+Or, the non-neutral ISP may select a low side-payment (possibly negative) to ensure that the CP offers with a premium quality, and generate her revenue by increasing Internet access fees, which enables the neutral ISP to increase her access fees.
+This reduces the welfare for the EUs.
+Note that certain SPNEs may be more desirable for the CP, as they correspond to more desirable splits of the EUs between ISPs.
+The CP may steer the system to these SPNEs by controlling the quality of her content on each ISP appropriately.